selecsosi/sqlalchemy-fsm/README.md

     class BlogPost(db.Model):
         ...
-        publish = PublishHandler
+        published = PublishHandler

-The transition is still to be invoked by calling the model's publish() method.
+The transition is still to be invoked by calling the model's `published.set()` method.

 An alternative inline class syntax is supported too:

     @transition(target='published')
-    class publish(object):
+    class published(object):

         @transition(source='new')
         def do_one(self, instance, value):